What is the difference between Fibre and ADSL?

 Do I get an IP address and what type is it?

-We provide one dynamically changing public IP address.
+Our implementation of IP’s is ultimately dependent on the Fibre Network Operators (FNO) architecture.
+With most FNO’s we can provide one dynamically changing public IP address and in some cases we have to NAT.
 Should you require a static IP address there will be a small fee charged per month.
 The BitCo representative will advise on the monthly cost.
 (Provided the FNO’s Network can support a static IP).

 What are the setup costs?

 Every Fibre Network Operator (FNO) has their own installation and activation costs.
 Please contact our FTTH team to provide all set up costs for the FNO in your area.

 How long does Fibre take to install?